grab/talaria/README.md

 TalariaDB is a distributed, highly available, and low latency time-series database that stores real-time data.
 It's built on top of [Badger DB.](https://github.com/dgraph-io/badger)
 Blog: https://engineering.grab.com/big-data-real-time-presto-talariadb

+## Announcement

+We've moved!
+This repository is no longer maintained actively.
+Feel free to contribute to [Kelindar/Talaria](https://github.com/kelindar/talaria) that is maintained actively.

+Grab has migrated to the latest build of that repository and will continue to contribute there.

 #### About TalariaDB
 In Grab, millions and millions of transactions and connections take place every day on our platform, which requires data-driven decision making.
 And these decisions need to be made based on real-time data.
 For example, an experiment might inadvertently cause a significant increase of waiting time for riders.